Gold Exchange Rate Per Gram Today

 • Beware of hidden charges: Before completing any transaction, ask about potential hidden costs, such as refining, melting, or processing fees.
 These charges can reduce the value of your gold.

 • Verify weight and purity: Always ensure that the gold is properly weighed and its purity tested before proceeding with the exchange.
-Ask for purity certificates or check for BIS hallmarks to verify its authenticity and karat value, as these factors impact the final exchange value.
+Ask for purity certificates or check for BIS hallmark to verify its authenticity and karat value, as these factors impact the final exchange value.

 Where to check gold exchange rates in India?